- NO STRONG LANGUAGE. Commonplace profanity is acceptable, but "f-bombs" and other obscene language is cause for disqualification from the festival.

 - Stereo (AAC)

 - All digital film files must be encoded in .MP4 format with AAC sound.
-No other codecs will be accepted.
+No other codecs (ProRes, NxHD, etc.) will be accepted due to file sizes and the time it takes to ingest into the digital projection system at the theater.
+DVDs and Blu-Rays are not supported.

 You may submit more than one film to the Grand Teton Film Festival in the same or differing categories.
 However, you may not submit multiple films in the same entry.
 Each project must be individually submitted.
 Multiple films sent in the same entry will result in the disqualification of the entry to the festival.
 Applicants in violation of this policy may re-submit the films in question individually without penalty before the specified submission deadlines.